-Replace paragraph 12 of the Commentary on Article 5 with the following:
+Replace paragraph 12 of the Commentary with new paragraphs 12 and 12.1:

-12. Subparagraph (b) encompasses service activities only if they "continue (for the same or a connected project) within a Contracting State for a period or periods aggregating more than 183 days in any twelve-month period commencing or ending in the fiscal year concerned".
-According to some members of the Committee, the inclusion of the words "for the same or a connected project" eliminates the uncertainty involved in adding together unrelated projects and the undesirable distinction it creates between an enterprise with, for example, one project of 95 days duration and another enterprise with two unrelated projects, each of 95 days duration, one following the other.
-However, other members thought that the "project" limitation was too easy for taxpayers to manipulate and created difficult interpretive issues and factual determinations for tax authorities, which in particular for developing countries is an undesired administrative burden.
-Moreover, from a policy perspective, if a non-resident provides services in a country for more than 183 working days, the non-resident's involvement in the commercial life of that country clearly justifies the country taxing the income from those services, whether the services are provided for one project or multiple projects.
+- 12. Until the 2017 update the UN Model contained the words "(for the same or a connected project)" in subparagraph (b).
+This wording was removed as the "project" limitation was easy to manipulate and created difficult interpretive issues and factual determinations for tax authorities, which in particular for developing countries is an undesired administrative burden.
+Moreover, from a policy perspective, if a non-resident provides services in a country for more than 183 days, the non-resident's involvement in the commercial life of that country clearly justifies the country taxing the income from those services whether the services are provided for one project or multiple projects.
 The degree of the non-resident's involvement in the source country's economy is the same, regardless of the number of projects involved.
-It has also been argued that taxpayers can more easily monitor the location of the activities of their employees and independent contractors on a project-by-project basis.
-However, requiring enterprises, even large enterprises with multiple projects, to keep records with regard to the countries in which their employees and independent contractors are working does not appear to be unduly onerous or unreasonable - especially in light of technological developments.
-For countries concerned with the administrative burden or who find themselves in agreement with the policy arguments can eliminate the words "(for the same or a connected project)" in subparagraph (b).
+It has been argued that taxpayers can more easily monitor the location of the activities of their employees and independent contractors on a project-by-project basis.
+However, requiring enterprises, even large enterprises with multiple projects, to keep records with regard to the countries in which their employees and independent contractors are working does not appear to be unduly onerous or unreasonable - especially in light of technological advances.
+However, for countries that are concerned about the uncertainty involved in adding together unrelated projects and the undesirable distinction it creates between an enterprise with, for example, one project of 95 days duration and another enterprise with two unrelated projects, each of 95 days duration, one following the other, may add the words "(for the same or a connected project)" in paragraph 3 subparagraph (b). - 12.1 The Committee observed in general terms that broadening the scope of subparagraph 3(b) means that the revised provision will apply in certain circumstances instead of the new Article 12A in relation to technical service fees.

-Article 5, paragraph 4: preparatory and auxiliary activities
+Article 5, paragraph 4: preparatory or auxiliary activities